john-blackburn/jcc/README.md

 * `FOR` statements have 4 children (`child` is the initialiser, `child2` is the condition, `child3` is the increment, `child4` is the body)
 * `WHILE` has 2 children (`child` is the condition and `child2` is the body)
 * `DO` has 2 children (`child` is the body and `child2` is the condition)
+* ternary operator has 3 children (`child` is the conditional, `child2` is left expression (before the :), `child3` is right expression)

-The "bodies" mentioned above can be a single statement, a block (see next) or another if, for etc...
+The "bodies" mentioned above can be a single statement or block.
 Some nodes have an arbitrary number of children, stored in `line` with `nlines` being the number of children:

-* `FUNCTION` the first n children are the arguments then each child is a statement in the function (where "statement" can be a block, if etc)
+* `FUNCTION` the first n children are the arguments then each child is a statement in the function (where "statement" can be a block)
-* `BLOCK` each child is a statement in the block ("statement" can be another block, an if, for etc)
+* `BLOCK` each child is a statement in the block
 * `CALL` each child is function parameter
+* `DECLGROUP` each child is a variable defined in one line. eg `int x,y,z` produces a DECLGROUP with 3 entries (each a DECL).
+Note that when a struct is created on the fly to define variables the 0-th entry is the STRUCT.
+Eg `struct Foo {int x,y;} a,b;` would have 3 entries: the Struct itself, then a, then b.
+* STRUCT each child is a DECLGROUP
+* ENUM each child is an Enum constant
-* `PROGRAM` each child is a function, function prototype or global variable
+* `PROGRAM` each child is a function, function prototype, global variable, struct, enum or typedef

 The AST is generated by calling `parse_program` which recursively calls a series of other functions `parse_xxx`.
 These functions advance pointer `tokenHead` (a global variable) until no more tokens are available.